 The White Paper indicates that agreements between brands and generics will generally attract the Bureau’s scrutiny only where there is a transfer of payment that is significant – if the payment to the generic exceeds the potential profit the generic could have made by competing in the market, if the payment exceeds any damages that the generic could have obtained through litigation, or if the payment exceeds the brand’s expected litigation costs.

 Merger reviews in the pharmaceutical sector

 Pharmaceutical sales in Canada represent approximately 2 per cent of the global market, placing Canada among the 10 largest world markets.
-From 2001 to 2015, total pharmaceutical sales in Canada doubled, reaching C$24.6 billion in total sales.8 The growth and increased activity in the pharmaceutical sector in Canada have driven mergers and acquisitions,9 and the Bureau has been involved in reviewing an ever-growing number of pharmaceutical transactions.
+From 2001 to 2016, total pharmaceutical sales in Canada doubled, reaching C$25.5 billion.9 The growth and increased activity in the pharmaceutical sector in Canada have driven mergers and acquisitions,10 and the Bureau has been involved in reviewing an ever-growing number of pharmaceutical transactions.

 Recent merger reviews

 In April 2016, the Bureau entered into a consent agreement with the world’s largest generic pharmaceutical company relating to its proposed acquisition of another company’s generic pharmaceuticals business, having found that the proposed acquisition would likely have resulted in a substantial lessening or prevention of competition for the sale of two pharmaceutical products in Canada.11 The consent agreement requires the purchaser to divest either its own or the target’s Canadian assets relating to the two products.